Are Target Date Funds Useful In Retirement?

 Let’s discuss reasons not to use target-date funds during the retirement drawdown phase.

-A fund-of-funds (like a target-date fund) is simple, efficient, and easy during accumulation.
-Remember, though, during de-accumulation, everything changes.
+A fund-of-fund (like a target-date fund) is simple, efficient, and easy to manage during accumulation.
+Remember, though, that everything changes during de-accumulation.

 Let’s go over why you want to forget target-date funds in retirement.